Project Greenlight

 Project Greenlight is an American documentary television series focusing on first-time filmmakers being given the chance to direct a feature film.
 It was created by Alex Keledjian, developed by Eli Holzman and produced by Ben Affleck, Matt Damon, Sean Bailey, and Chris Moore through their production company LivePlanet, along with Miramax Films.
-Project Greenlight first aired on HBO for two seasons (aired 2001–03) before moving to Bravo for season three in 2005.
+Project Greenlight first aired on HBO for two seasons (aired 2001–03) before moving to Bravo for season 3 in 2005.
 The series returned in 2015 for a fourth season airing on HBO.
 On July 26, 2016, the series was canceled.
-In May 2021, HBO Max picked up the series with an 8-episode order and will be produced by Issa Rae through her production company Hoorae Media.
+In May 2021, HBO Max (later Max) picked up the series with an 8-episode order and will be produced by Issa Rae through her production company Hoorae Media.
+The revival titled Project Greenlight: A New Generation premiered on July 13, 2023.

 Episodes

 Season 1 (2001–02)

 The script contest ran from September 2000 to March 2001.
 Over 7,000 screenplays were submitted, and Pete Jones was selected as the winner for Stolen Summer, which he then filmed on location in his hometown of Chicago during the summer of 2001.
 The first season of Project Greenlight, helmed by show runner and co-executive producer Liz Bronstein, chronicled the selection of Jones's script and the filming of the movie, aired on HBO from late 2001 through early 2002.
 Stolen Summer premiered at the Sundance Film Festival in January 2002, then went on to a limited theatrical release which brought in just under $140,000.